 When you look at two cars and everything else is equal, except one has 50,000 miles and the other has 150,000 miles, it seems reasonable to assume the low mileage vehicle is worth more and is ultimately more desirable to purchase.

 Are fewer miles enough to tip the scales in that vehicle's favor?
-Unfortunately, it's not quite that simple.
+Unfortunately, it's not quite that simple when it comes to high-mileage cars.
 Not all miles are equal.
 For example, a vehicle with 100,000 miles that are almost all from highway driving by a commuter might be in better shape overall than the same vehicle with 50,000 miles that was a former rental car in a city and likely driven hard.

 Or perhaps a 70,000-mile car with five owners and incomplete service record is the same price as one with 100,000 miles, a single owner and all of its service records.
 The latter might be the better buy.